HillsMakan/sydneyhillsmakan/src/content/collaborations/artshine_music.md

 Alongside music, Vinh is the Co-Founder of ArtSHINE, a social enterprise dedicated to helping creatives commercialise their art.
 For over a decade, he has supported artists and surface designers through licensing, mentoring, education, and industry opportunities — guiding them to build sustainable creative careers.

-Through ArtSHINE Music, Vinh now brings these two worlds together: creative support + uplifting music, giving the creative community a soundtrack that inspires them to shine.
+Through ArtSHINE Music, Vinh now brings these two worlds together : creative support + uplifting music, giving the creative community a soundtrack that inspires them to shine.

 **ArtSHINE Music YouTube Channel :** <https://www.youtube.com/@ArtSHINEMusic>